Gotham Magazine

 Multiple locations / Website

-This Israeli bakery located on the Lower East Side serves up delicious pastries such as burekas, rugalach, babka, challah and more.
+This Israeli bakery located on the Lower East Side and in Yorkville serves up delicious pastries such as burekas, rugalach, babka, challah and more.
 Chef Adir Michaeli received his training from well-known pastry chef Roni Fredy Mordechai, meaning you know these pastries are divine.
 The cinnamon rolls are perfectly sweet and chewy, and always satisfy our sweet tooth.

-80 Spring St. / 212.965.1414 / Website
+68 E 1st St. / 646.870.5553 / Website

 Whether you prefer a sticky cinnamon bun or a flaky variety with tons of cream cheese frosting, New York City has you covered with these delicious options.
 We can't wait to hear which is your favorite!